Norway Travel: Dog-Sledding in Norway

-My first trip to Norway more than two years ago was full of recklessness and fizzing with the threat of adventure.
+My first trip to live with professional husky dogs in Norway more than two years ago was full of recklessness and fizzing with the threat of adventure.
 Travel in the dead of winter to sleep in a tent with a bunch of strangers?
 Sure!
 Master the art of mushing and wield a dogsled in the snow-covered wilderness of Tromso with no prior experience?
 Great!

 It was and always will be one of the best and singularly most terrifying things I have ever done; a numb-fingered, bitter cold, early morning, broken bodied, frozen tears and whipping wind sort of a thing, but one of the best nonetheless.
 Not least because I met a certain Bird by the name of Frankie who experienced it all with me.